octopus-layer/.github/profile/README.md

 ## Process for Interaction

-Here, we decribe how a user interacts with a Near dApp using Octopus layer for privacy.
+Here, we describe how a user interacts with a Near dApp using Octopus layer for privacy.
 Again, we continue with the example of whistleblower application.

 1. The user provides their `{email, password}` pair and generate a ZK snark proof.
 The proof configuration is as following: